Mobile Push Troubleshooting

 HTTP v1:

-Refer to Firebase docs on how to generate an OAuth access token and then send a push notification.
+Refer to Firebase docs to generate an OAuth access token and then send a push notification.

 Testing APNs

-Use this script to publish a message to APNs, completely circumventing PubNub infrastructure.
-Note that it requires an APNs certificate and an iOS device token.
+Use this script to publish a message to APNs, bypassing PubNub infrastructure.
+It requires an APNs certificate and an iOS device token.

-For APNs, you can run a Python script that uses your push certificate (.pem file) to verify that the certificate is valid.
-Optionally, you can specify a device registration token to which test mobile push notifications will be sent.
+For APNs, you can run a Python script that uses your push certificate (.pem file) to verify the certificate.
+Optionally, specify a device token to receive a test push.

-For more rich UI/UX tools, you can find APNs test apps for the Mac (in the App Store) in addition to online web apps.
-Also, refer to Apple's Troubleshooting Mobile Push Notifications.
+For richer UI tools, use APNs test apps for Mac (App Store) or online web apps.
+Also see Apple’s Troubleshooting Mobile Push Notifications.

 Last updated on